TheJacksonLaboratory/Star_indices/README.md

     Inputs Options:
-    --reference         Reference file (fasta, can be .gz-compressed) --gtf               Annotation file (GTF, can be .gz-compressed)
+    --reference         Reference file (fasta, can be .gz-compressed) --annotation        Annotation file (GTF, can be .gz-compressed)

     Read Length Options:
     Use either: